Kestrel Class 2024 - 2025

 Class Teacher: Miss Newbould

-Class Teaching Assistant: Mrs Fletcher
+Class Teaching Assistant: Mrs Bird

 PPA Cover Teacher: Mrs Chastney on Tuesday afternoons